AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

 <figure>
   <img src="{{site.baseurl}}/assets/experiments/idfraud/figure4-audio.jpg" alt="Multiple analytics analyze the audio and provide findings of generated audio, along with detailed information to assist the analyst in making an assessment.
 In the file analysis below, the audio file is identifi ed as manipulated by several analytics.
 The audio pattern in red indicates the portion of the audio identifi ed as manipulated in the analysis.">
-  <figcaption>Multiple analytics analyze the audio and provide findings of generated audio, along with detailed information to assist the analyst in making an assessment.
+  <figcaption class="gsa-figcaption">Multiple analytics analyze the audio and provide findings of generated audio, along with detailed information to assist the analyst in making an assessment.
 In the file analysis below, the audio file is identifi ed as manipulated by several analytics.
 The audio pattern in red indicates the portion of the audio identifi ed as manipulated in the analysis.</figcaption>
 </figure>